malgorithms/toffee/README.md

 status
 ======
-Beta and in pretty good shape.
+July 19: Beta!
+And in very usable shape.

 examples
 ========